 Highly visible construction activities near public viewpoints and soil stockpiling activities in nonurbanized areas would temporarily degrade the visual quality of the site and its surroundings and introduce new temporary sources of light and glare, which could result in a significant impact under CEQA.
-Further, construction activities in urbanized areas would also temporarily degrade visual quality near residences and introduce new temporary sources of light and glare, which could conflict with applicable zoning or other regulations governing scenic guality, resulting in a significant impact under CEQA.
-Mitigation Measures AVR-MM#1a, AVR-MM#1b, AVQ-MM#1, and AVQ-MM#2, as described in Section 3.16.7, would be required to mitigate this impact.
-With implementation of Mitigation Measures AVR-MM#1a and AVQ-MM#1, construction laydown and soil stockpiling areas would be screened and vegetation removal would be minimized.
-With implementation of Mitigation Measures AVR-MM#1b and AVQ-MM#2, nighttime construction lighting would be shielded and directed away from sensitive viewers.
+Further, construction activities in urbanized areas would also temporarily degrade visual quality near residences and introduce new temporary sources of light and glare, which could conflict with applicable zoning or other regulations governing scenic quality, resulting in a significant impact under CEQA.
+Mitigation Measures AVQ-MM#1 and AVQ-MM#2, as described in Section 3.16.7, would be required to mitigate this impact.
+With implementation of Mitigation Measure AVQ-MM#1, construction laydown and soil stockpiling areas would be screened and vegetation removal would be minimized.
+With implementation of Mitigation Measure AVQ-MM#2. nighttime construction lighting would be shielded and directed away from sensitive viewers.
 These measures would therefore minimize the visual change of construction areas and reduce lighting impacts to nearby light-sensitive receptors, avoiding a substantial degradation of visual quality in non-urbanized areas or conflicts with applicable zoning or other regulations governing scenic quality in urbanized areas.
-With implementation of Mitigation Measures AVR-MM#1a, AVR-MM#1b, AVQ-MM#1, and AVQ-MM#2, these impacts would be less than significant under CEQA.
+With implementation of Mitigation Measures AVQ-MM#1 and AVQ-MM#2, these impacts would be less than significant under CEQA.

-Impact AVQ #2: Permanent Impacts Related to Designated Scenic Highway Corridors, New Sources of Substantial Light or Glare, and Indirect Aesthetic Changes from any one vantage point and directed toward the tracks, impacts related to new light and glare sources (such as general illumination and flashing warning lights) are not discussed further.
+Impact AVQ #2: Permanent Impacts Related to Designated Scenic Highway Corridors, New Sources of Substantial Light or Glare, and Indirect Aesthetic Changes

 Because no officially designated state scenic highways exist near the B-P Build Alternatives or other Bakersfield to Palmdale Project Section HSR project components, no impacts on such scenic corridors would occur, and they are not discussed further.
-Similarly, because no overhead lights on the HSR guideway are proposed and headlights from passing trains would be fleeting
+Similarly, because no overhead lights on the HSR guideway are proposed and headlights from passing trains would be fleeting from any one vantage point and directed toward the tracks, impacts related to new light and glare sources (such as general illumination and flashing warning lights) are not discussed further.